Typinator – Frequently Asked Questions

 What is the best procedure to install or update Typinator?

-Starting with version 3.7, Typinator uses a "smart self installation" technique that makes installing and updating a breeze.
+Typinator uses a "smart self installation" technique that makes installing and updating a breeze.
 Just mount the downloaded disk image and double-click the Typinator icon inside.
 Typinator will quit an older copy that may be running, copy itself to the Applications folder and launch the newly installed copy.
 There is no magic involved: You could do all this by hand as well; Typinator just simplifies and automates the process and gets you up and running in seconds.

 To move all your abbreviations from one Mac to another one (for example, when you replace an older Mac with a new model), transfer your sets folder to the new computer.

-- If you have Typinator 3.6 or newer, check the path of the "Sets folder" in Typinator's preferences.
+Check the path of the "Sets folder" in Typinator's preferences.
 Copy this folder to the same location on the other computer, then choose this folder as the "Sets folder" in Typinator's preferences.

 You can also store the Sets folder on Dropbox to automatically synchronize it between multiple Macs.
 For more information, see the section "The Sets folder" in the Typinator user's Guide.